Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 European and Western diplomats, he added, have also sought engagements with Rahman in recent months.
 That shift has been mirrored in Washington.
 In a leaked audio recording reported by The Washington Post, a US diplomat was quoted as saying American officials wanted to “be friends” with the Jamaat, asking journalists whether members of the party’s influential student wing might be willing to appear in their programmes.

-As Jamaat’s international engagement expands – and as it emerges as a serious electoral force alongside frontrunner BNP – many ordinary supporters express confidence in Rahman’s leadership.
+As Jamaat’s international engagement expands – and as it emerges as a serious electoral force alongside frontrunner BNP – many general supporters express confidence in Rahman’s leadership.

 “He is a patriot,” said Abul Kalam, a voter in Rahman’s Dhaka constituency.
 “Whether as prime minister or opposition leader, he will lead us well.”